 EMPLOYEE COMMITTEES ARE YOUR LEADERS OF TOMORROW

 Use your employee committees to develop your people.
-Not that it is done on purpose, but I see many members get promotions.
-This is a result of the skills learned in the committee.
+And not by managing them on purpose.
+Because I see many members get promotions.
+And this is a result of the skills they learned in the committee.

-Take the time to train your members, allow them to lead, and recognize them for their service.
+Take the time to train your members, and allow them to lead.
+And recognize them for their service.

 NOW IT’S YOUR TURN